State Religious Freedom Restoration Acts

 State Religious Freedom Restoration Acts are state laws based on the Religious Freedom Restoration Act (RFRA), a federal law that was passed almost unanimously by the U.S. Congress in 1993 and signed into law by President Bill Clinton.
-The laws mandate that religious liberty of individuals can only be limited by the "least restrictive means of furthering a compelling government interest".
-Originally, the federal law was intended to apply to federal, state, and local governments.
+RFRA mandates that the religious liberty of individuals can only be limited by the "least restrictive means of furthering a compelling government interest".
+The federal law was originally intended to apply to federal, state, and local governments.
 In 1997, the U.S. Supreme Court in City of Boerne v.
-Flores held that the Religious Freedom Restoration Act only applies to the federal government but not states and other local municipalities within them.
-As a result, 21 states have passed their own RFRAs that apply to their individual state and local governments.
+Flores held that the Religious Freedom Restoration Act only applies to the federal government but not states or municipalities.
+As a result, 21 states have passed their own RFRAs that apply to their state and local governments.